act-rules/act-rules.github.io/_rules/element-lang-matches-default-language-off6ek.md

 ## Accessibility Support

-_There are no major accessibility support issues known for this rule._
+_There are No accessibility support issues known.._

 ## Background